Giving the Gift of Life

 Written by: Ashley Lawrence

-“Giving the gift of [an] organ or tissue is such a transformational gift, and this life-saving surgery would not have been possible without the generous and courageous family who chose to donate life,” says Dr. Charles Fraser, Chief of Pediatric and Congenital Heart Surgery for the Texas Center for Pediatric and Congenital Heart Disease.
+“Giving the gift of [an] organ or tissue is such a transformational gift, and this lifesaving surgery would not have been possible without the generous and courageous family who chose to donate life,” says Charles D. Fraser, Jr., MD, Chief of Pediatric and Congenital Heart Surgery for the Texas Center for Pediatric and Congenital Heart Disease.

-Led by Medical Director Chesney Castleberry, MD, and Surgical Director Carlos Mery, MD, the Heart Failure, VAD, and Transplant Program is a subspecialty program within the Texas Center for Pediatric and Congenital Heart Disease, the clinical partnership between UT Health Austin and Dell Children’s Medical Center.
-The heart transplant team also includes UT Health Austin nationally recognized pediatric heart surgeons, Charles Fraser, Jr., MD, and Ziv Beckerman, MD.
+Led by Medical Director Chesney Castleberry, MD, and Surgical Director Carlos Mery, MD, MPH, the Heart Failure, VAD, and Transplant Program is a subspecialty program within the Texas Center for Pediatric and Congenital Heart Disease, the clinical partnership between UT Health Austin and Dell Children’s Medical Center.
+The heart transplant team also includes UT Health Austin nationally recognized pediatric heart surgeons, Dr. Fraser, and Ziv Beckerman, MD.

 “The pediatric heart transplant program would not be possible without the clinical partnership between Dell Children’s and UT Health Austin, which has allowed us to recruit clinical leaders for complex surgeries, research, and education, bringing together highly specialized providers in a team-based system of care,” says Christopher M. Born, President of Dell Children’s.
 “This milestone at Dell Children’s is a testament to the dedicated transplant team that includes surgeons, pediatricians, anesthesiologists, transplant coordinators, nurses, pharmacists, social workers, therapists, and psychologists, all leaders in this field.”